fiddler-labs/fiddler-samples/README.md

 # Fiddler Samples

-These package contains tutorials, samples and documentation for using Fiddler.
+This package contains tutorials, samples and documentation for using Fiddler.

 1. Clone this repo to your local machine: git clone https://github.com/fiddler-labs/Fiddler-Tutorials.git